kylzhirov/database-labs/final-project/README.md

 # my-webserver

-The web-server at this current time represents the authorization/registration of a user through browser as UserAgent.
-Using JDBC (Java PostgreSQL Driver)
+The web-server provides basic REST API to osu!api v2 using JDBC as Java PostgreSQL Driver

 ## Prerequisites: